The Mycological Society of America's First Virtual Meeting

 3:30 pm – Virtual Poster Session (awards presented for best posters)

 5:30 pm – Tea Break

 6:30 pm – Social with BYOB Beverage, Auction

 Early career scientists experience a lot of anxiety regarding the next stages of their careers.
 This includes applying for their next big position, which may be a graduate program, a postdoc, a faculty position, or a full-time non-academic position.

-The MSA Student Section will host a panel during the conference for students and postdocs to speak with MSA members who have successfully funded postdocs, faculty positions, government positions, and industry jobs.
-We welcome presubmitted and moderated questions about targeting resume content, interview tips, effectively searching for jobs, and any other questions that you can think of!
+The MSA Student Section will hosted a panel during the conference for students and postdocs to speak with MSA members who have successfully funded postdocs, faculty positions, government positions, and industry jobs.
+They welcomed presubmitted and moderated questions about targeting resume content, interview tips, effectively searching for jobs, and any other questions members could think of!

 Karling Lecture: Gregory Jedd, National University of Singapore